ipfs/kubo/docs/experimental-features.md

 - IPNS publishers push records to a name-specific pubsub topic, in addition to publishing to the DHT.
-- IPNS resolvers subscribe to the name-specific topic on first resoltion and receive subsequently published records through pubsub in real time.
+- IPNS resolvers subscribe to the name-specific topic on first resolution and receive subsequently published records through pubsub in real time.
 This makes subsequent resolutions instant, as they are resolved through the local cache.
 Note that the initial resolution still goes through the DHT, as there is no message